scupit/json-to-cmake-rewrite/README.md

 There are a few *type* relating things you should keep in mind when creating an output group.
 1. All outputs in the group must have the same "function" type as the group.
 This means that an *executable* group can only contain executables.
 But a group with type *staticLib* can only contain library outputs, whether static or shared.
 2. Each outputs will inherit the group's `type` if the output does not define a type.
-Therefore **the `type` attribute is not required for ouptuts defined in a group**
+Therefore **the `type` attribute is not required for outputs defined in a group**

 ### Files
 Header and source files are added to groups almost exactly the same way they are added to individual outputs (see